 For most patients, dental implant placement involves two procedures:

-- First, the dental implant, a tiny titanium post, is surgically placed into the jawbone.
+- The first part of the process involves surgically placing the dental implant, a tiny titanium post, into the jawbone.
 The healing process varies but generally takes three to six months.
 The dentist may place a temporary restoration onto the dental implant during the healing process to replace aesthetics and function.

 Types Of Dental Implants

-Dental implants can be used to replace one missing tooth, several missing teeth or to permanently secure a bridge or denture.
+Dentists use dental implants to replace one missing tooth, several missing teeth or to permanently secure a dental bridge or denture.
 Dr. Petkevis offers all types of dental implants to replace lost teeth and restore your daily quality of life with natural functioning results.

-- Single tooth implants: a dental implant is often the best way to replace one missing tooth because it does not require the degradation of neighboring teeth to support an appliance.
+- Single tooth implants: a dental implant is often the best way to replace one missing tooth.
+This solution will not weaken or harm surrounding teeth to support an appliance.
 The post will act much like a tooth root and reduce bone loss in the jaw.

-- Multiple tooth implant: if several consecutive teeth have been lost, dental implants can be used to secure a dental bridge for a permanent smile solution that will improve your overall oral health as in the case of a single implant.
+- Multiple tooth implant: if you are missing several teeth in a row, your dentist will use dental implants to secure a dental bridge.
+An implant bridge will not harm your other teeth.
+It is a permanent smile solution that will improve your overall oral health.

-- All On Four: this procedure uses as few as four dental implants to secure a hybrid denture and provide a stable restoration when all of the top or bottom teeth are missing.
-Dr. Petkevis recommends the All On Four option for patients struggling with a poor-fitting denture or who have to have an entire arch of teeth removed.
+- All On Four: this procedure uses as few as four dental implants to secure a hybrid denture.
+It provides a stable restoration when all of the top or bottom teeth are missing.
+Dr. Petkevis recommends the All On Four option for patients struggling with a poor fitting denture or who have to have an entire arch of teeth removed.
 Your implant secured denture will offer many benefits for lasting oral health and daily quality of life.